Deconstructing the Properties of Solar Super Active Region 13664 in the Context of the Historic Geomagnetic Storm of 2024 May 10-11: Introduction

 \cite{Tian_2002_SolPhys} studied twenty five most violent SARs during solar cycles 22 and 23, and showed that most of the SARs tend to have larger net magnetic flux and abnormal magnetic topology.
 Further they suggested that there are certain longitude bands on the solar surface where complex ARs emerge which can easily host major solar storms.
 In a study of SARs during the descent phase of sunspot cycle 23, \cite{Romano_2007_aanda} found that magnetic polarity imbalance and length of magnetic inversion line are linked to the triggering of solar flares.
 Findings by \cite{Dhakal_2023_ApJ} tell that complex magnetic structure, longer strong gradient polarity inversion line and greater total unsigned flux near the polarity inversion line (R\_VALUE) are key indicators of high flaring activity in ARs.
 Another recent study by \cite{Brooks_2021_ScienceAdv} showed how SAR 11944 led to a major solar energetic particle event during the maxima phase of sunspot cycle 24.

 A very recent active region AR 13664 produced 23 X-class solar flares and multiple CMEs in the course of its first nearside transit, farside transit, and second nearside transit on the solar disk over the period 2024 May 01-June 12 (refer to Figure \ref{fig:Figure 1}).
-Some of these CMEs which emanated from AR 13664 hit Earth during 2024 May 10-11, creating the most intense geomagnetic storm of the past two decades whose impacts are still being analyzed \citep{Witze_2024_nature}.
+Some of these CMEs which emanated from AR 13664 hit Earth during 2024 May 10-11, creating the most intense geomagnetic storm of the past two decades whose impacts are just beginning to be appreciated \citep{Witze_2024_nature, Hajra_2024_ApJ}.
 The aim of this study is to establish how rare of an active region AR 13664 is in the historical context and explore what properties could have led to its super activity.

 There are several dimensions to this work.
 We ascertain whether AR 13664 qualifies as a super active region in terms of historical observations, explore how the flare-relevant properties of AR 13664 compare to those observed earlier and what is the evolution of few highly flare-relevant magnetic parameters during the visible (Earth facing) lifespan of this active region.
-The first task is further subdivided to area observations going far back in history to 1874 because other parameters were not available, 2) Flux comparison going back to 1996 (MDI-HMI era) and comparison of flare relevant parameters \citep[including non-potentiality markers,][]{Hahn_2005_ApJ} available systematically from vector magnetic fields in the HMI era.
+The first task is further subdivided to 1) area observations going far back in history to 1874 because other parameters were not available, 2) flux comparison going back to 1996 (MDI-HMI era), and 3) comparison of flare relevant parameters \citep[including non-potentiality markers,][]{Hahn_2005_ApJ} available systematically from vector magnetic fields in the HMI era.